 BLUE INK AWARD for playwriting

 The nationally-renowned Blue Ink Award for playwriting was created in 2010 to support new work.
 Since inception, we’ve named 15 Award winners, 172 finalists, and 258 semi-finalists.
-Over $10,000 in cash and prizes will be distributed to playwrights in 2025.
+Nearly $20,000 in cash prizes and development were distributed to playwrights in 2025.

 Each year American Blues Theater accepts worldwide submissions of original, unpublished full-length plays.
 The winning play will be selected by Executive Artistic Director Gwendolyn Whiteside and the theater’s Ensemble.
-The 2025 winning playwright receives a monetary prize of $3,000.
+The 2025 winning playwright receives a monetary prize of $3,000 and a staged-reading in Chicago.
 Cash prizes are awarded to finalists and semi-finalists too.
-All proceeds of the administrative fee are distributed for playwrights’ cash prizes.
+There are no submission fees to enter.

 Learn more about our 2025 Blue Ink Award winner, finalists, and semi-finalists >>